Brian-Otieno254/LYRICS-PROJECT/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank all the supporters  on my project.
+I know we will have a great music journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>